NguyenDuck/blocktopograph/README.md

 ### Release-Workflow

-The official Google-Play version is managed by @protolambda.
+The official Google-Play version is managed by @mithrilmania.
 The Release-signing keys are not available.
 You can build it as debug build or sign it with your own keys.

 This Google-Play version will be updated after any significant and well-written feature additions and fixes.